Heathcliff4689/QuickServer/README.md

 ### QuickServer

-A latestly version is in branch v0.3.
+A latestly version is in branch v0.4.

+PLZ checkout to v0.4.